-All you need is a good comfortable fitting harness for your dog, a bungee line, a adult scooter and a scooter attachment or bayonet.
+All you need is a good comfortable fitting harness for your dog, a bungee line, an adult scooter and a bike arm or bayonet.

 Helmet, goggles and gloves are also necessary and body armour is advised if you are new to the sport.

-If your dog doesn't have any experience in harnessed sports such as CaniCross, you will need to teach your dog to pull into harness when walking or running before progressing to the scooter.
-It’s also important to teach them directional cues off the scooter so they respond at speed.
+If your dog doesn't have any experience in harnessed sports such as CaniCross, you will need to teach them to pull into harness when walking or running before progressing to CaniScoot.
+It’s also important to teach them directional cues off the bike so they respond at speed.
 This is a very important skill and safety measure!

 To find out more information on how to do this, check out our beginners guide on our CaniCross page>

 Once you have taught your dog the basic skills of harnessed sports.
 Next you need to teach your dog to line out so that you can start safely.
-Watch the video below to find out how to teach your dog to line out.

 On your first outing, ask your dog to 'line out' or ask someone to hold your dog for you.
 Give them a cue to go such as '3, 2, 1, GO'.